 “I’m terrible at balancing work and life.
 Work gets the best of me.
 I am always thinking of the next step in moving the needle in sales.”

-“I’m great at balancing work and life, funny thing is, when I’m not working, I still find that I meet people that serendipitously lead to sales opportunities.”
+“I’m great at balancing work and life.
+The funny thing is, when I’m not working, I still find that I meet people that serendipitously lead to sales opportunities.”

-18. What have you done that has beat the odds?
+18. What have you done that has beaten the odds?

 “2009 was an awful year.
 It seemed everyone was in a holding pattern waiting to see what would happen next.
 The market bottomed out at 6,507.4 in March of that year.
 Unthinkable!”

 (You can ask the interviewer: “How did you do during the recession?”)